Meal Planning answers the “What’s for Dinner?” question.

 How many times have you driven home after a long day, dreading the, “What’s for dinner” question?
 You know as soon as you walk through the door, your life gets a little crazy.
 You’ve got your family, the mail, the laundry, and even the dog, all vying for your time and attention.
-I don’t know about you, but the idea of scrounging through the freezer for ideas in the midst of all of this stresses me out.
+I don’t know about you, but the idea of scrounging through the freezer for ideas in the midst of all of this stresses me out (read on to see how meal planning can come to the rescue)!
 All too often, whether out of convenience or laziness, it leads to one too many frozen pizzas and drive-throughs.
 Unless, of course, you have a plan.

 5 Meal Planning Tips for the Beginner